Presidency: Brazilian presidency

+Colombian presidency

+In Colombia the presidency is headed by the president, who has many roles, such as:

+The head of state and head of government of the Republic of Colombia.
+The president heads the executive branch of the national government and is the commander-in-chief of the Colombian Armed Forces.
+The president is directly elected through Universal Suffrage for a period of four years, along with the vice president.
+According to article 125, ratified in 2018, no person who has been elected for a presidential term can be elected for a second.

 Finnish presidency

 The Finnish presidency is based on a Parliamentary republic system.
 The president's powers were curtailed in the constitutional reform in 2000, and yet further in 2011.
 Currently the president leads the Finnish foreign policy together with the cabinet.
 EU affairs, however, fall to the prime minister's authority.
 The president has little domestic power.
 The president can dissolve the parliament, but only at the prime minister's request.
 The president can choose not to ratify a bill, but this only returns it to parliament, which must then approve the bill again in order for it to become a law without the president's signature.
 The president's power to appoint officials has been reduced, but still appoints all military officers as well as judges.
-The president is the Commander-in-Chief of the Finnish Defence Forces.
+The president is the commander-in-chief of the Finnish Defence Forces.
 The president also has the power to pardon anyone convicted of a crime.
 With the curtailment of the president's formal powers, many analysts have emphasized the president's position as a leader of values.